pgorman/dangerjaunt/minirules.md

 In a grapple, each side rolls all its hit dice and sums the results.
 The side with the highest total wins.

-For example, four 1 HD dwarfs try to grapple a 6 HD cave ape.
+For example, four 1 HD dwarves try to grapple a 6 HD cave ape.
-The dwarfs roll 4d6 for a total of eleven.
+The dwarves roll 4d6 for a total of eleven.
 The ape rolls 6d6 for a total of seventeen.
-So, the dwarfs pile onto the simian, but it sends them flying.
+So, the dwarves pile onto the simian, but it sends them flying.

 # Referee #